Features, pricing, ratings, and pros & cons — compared head-to-head.

+Keycloak is a commercial multi-factor authentication and single sign-on tool by keycloak.
 OATH (Open Authentication) is a free multi-factor authentication and single sign-on tool by OATH (Open Authentication).
-Keycloak is a commercial multi-factor authentication and single sign-on tool by keycloak.
 Compare features, ratings, integrations, and community reviews side by side to find the best multi-factor authentication and single sign-on fit for your security stack.

 Based on our analysis of NIST CSF 2.0 coverage, core features, company size fit, deployment model, here is our conclusion: